xiaolan1001/MCTK3/README.md

 (2) Run the main function of MCTK2Frame.java.

-(3) On the GUI windows of MCTK2, open the SMV file btp_tr.smv (the model of the bit transmission protocol) in the directory "testcases".
+(3) In the GUI window of MCTK2, open the SMV file btp_tr.smv (the model of the bit transmission protocol) in the directory "testcases".

 (4) Input and verify some RTCTL* formulas of interest.
 A graphical counterexample will be generated after a formula is checked false.